 When working with data in Google Sheets, you may need to combine some specific cells (or combine cells in two columns).

-In this tutorial, I will show you different ways to combine cells in Google Sheets using simple formulas.
+The best way to have Google Sheets combine text from two cells is to use formulas.
+In this tutorial, I will show you how to combine cells in Google Sheets using a few simple formulas.

 So let’s get started!